 She spends her summers at the celebrated Grand Teton Music Festival where in addition to performing in the violin section and assistant principal second, Holly volunteers as an active chamber musician.
 In the summer of 2011, she performed Pulitzer Prize winning composer Jennifer Higdon’s Piano Trio under Ms. Higdon’s direct supervision.
 Following the performance, Higdon said “Working with Holly Mulcahy was fantastic.
 She’s a superb musician and a great colleague.
 I always think my Piano Trio is a great test for violinists, because it has such wildly varying moods: long and lyrical lines, delicately played, and then racing and driving rhythms, moving at top speeds with intensity.
 Holly nailed it all splendidly.
 I would work with her again any chance I could.
 She was wonderful.”

-Passionate about all things etiquette, Holly makes her home in Oak Park, IL, Chicago’s Frank Lloyd Wright neighborhood, where she maintains a reputation for planning and hosting exquisite gourmet parties.
+Passionate about all things etiquette, Holly makes her home in Chicago, IL where she maintains a reputation for planning and hosting exquisite gourmet parties.
 In addition to an active performing career, she is the author of Neo Classical, a monthly column on the future of classical music.
 She enjoys gardening, organic cooking, and spoiling her cats.
 A lover of all things outdoors, she aspires to start her own organic farm.

 Holly performs on a 1917 Giovanni Cavani violin, previously owned by the late renowned soloist Eugene Fodor, and a bespoke bow made by award winning master bow maker, Douglas Raguse.